SigNoz/temporal-golang-opentelemetry/README.md

 OTEL_SERVICE_NAME='temporal-client' OTEL_EXPORTER_OTLP_ENDPOINT='ingest.<region>.signoz.cloud' OTEL_EXPORTER_OTLP_HEADERS="signoz-ingestion-key=<signoz-ingestion-key>" go run starter/main.go
 ```

+# Notes
 If you want to send the metrics and traces to your local otelcollector, you need not set envs `OTEL_EXPORTER_OTLP_ENDPOINT` and `OTEL_EXPORTER_OTLP_HEADERS`.
 The default otlp endpoint is `localhost:4317`

-`intrument/zerolog_apapter.go` wraps zerolog to implement Temporal's log.Logger interface and outputs to stdout.
-You can configure details at `NewZerologAdapter()` method in the same file.
-This zerolog logger is used at worker and client code at `client.Options`
+Code at `instrument/zerolog_apapter.go` wraps zerolog to implement Temporal's log.Logger interface and outputs to stdout.
+You can configure zerolog at `NewZerologAdapter()` method in the same file.
+This zerolog logger is used at worker and client code `logger := instrument.NewZerologAdapter()` which is used to pass as param to `client.Options` of `helloworld/connection.go` to set the logger framework to used at temporal.

+Logs is not instrumented by otel and works natively like zerolog.
+You should write to file and read the logs file using otel-collector `filelogreceiver`